sugiro7/sample.ibm/README.md

 # sample.ibm
-this is a sample code, IBM
+this is a sample code, IBM.
+lets get sart.